Relion is a CryoEM software suite mainly targeted to single particle analysis.

 For advanced users we have the following different versions installed:

-- relion/3.0-intel-cpuonly: a highly optimized CPU version for INTEL processors which works best when using mixed MPIs and threads.
+- relion/3.1-icc2020-altcpu: a highly optimized CPU version which works best when using mixed MPIs and threads

 - To avoid environment settings interference it might be best if you start the Relion user interface with the same module as you intend to run the analysis on the cluster.

-- For performance analysis and optimal settings at the CSSB nodes have a look at the Relion benchmark section below.
+- For performance analysis and optimal settings at the CSSB nodes have a look at the Relion 3.x Benchmark Results section.

 Each computing cluster can be configured in various ways.
 Since Relion offers various run-time options (e.g. GPU, CPU, MPI, threading), we have extended the Relion user interface in combination with predefined submission templates to fit to the DESY Maxwell cluster.